MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-innerunique.md

 |c |30
 |d |40

 The query executes the default join, which is an inner join after deduplicating the left side based on the join key.
 The deduplication keeps only the first record.

-Considering the statement `X | join Y on Key`, the resulting left side of the join, after deduplication, would be:
+In this case, the resulting left side of the join after deduplication would be:

 |Key |Value1
 |---|---